simplycycling/pure/README.md

 Mixed values that start in the 50 minute range are worth 45, in the 40 minute range 35, in the 10 minute range 5 points.

+Idea from Dave Bartel and Tom Ligman, who obviously can't do a pull request
+- you start out the game as a Fred, and work your way up to Pro.
+It's going to take me a few minutes to work that out.

 ### Ok, but how do I actually GET a hand?

 You get a hand when you actually see it.
 So if you look at your bike computer